SakuGlumoff/dynamic-jenkins-node/README.md

 [Jenkins Agent service settings][].

 Now, we should reboot our device and see that it has indeed made a connection to the node we created on the Jenkins host dashboard.
-If everything went like in the Str�ömsö, then the agent should be shown as connected and ready to execute commands.
+If everything went like in the Strömsö, then the agent should be shown as connected and ready to execute commands.

 ---